In Australia there is a tendency to call any Seaweed “kelp”.

 Ascophyllum nodosum is the most studied Seaweed in the world, and is proven scientifically and in field trials to be the best, most effective Seaweed for agriculture.

 Both kelp and Ascophyllum nodosum can be bought as a dry meal to supplement animals as well as sprayable products for crops.

 There are a number of other species of Brown Seaweed that are used in agricultural products – Laminaria and Sargassum are two of the most common.

-If you look at the label on the product though, you will find that these products also contain Ascophyllum nodosum.
-And that’s because, while the other Seaweeds are cheap, Ascophyllum nodosum is the one that really makes a big difference to animal and plant health.
+If you look at the label on these products though, you will find that these products always also contain Ascophyllum nodosum.
+And that’s because, while those other Seaweeds are cheap, Ascophyllum nodosum is the one that really makes a big difference to animal and plant health.

-One hundred percent pure Ascophyllum nodosum - the best Seaweed on the planet.
+Seaperia is one hundred percent pure Ascophyllum nodosum - the best Seaweed you can buy.